BINF3101-yohe/Lab3_denovo-assembly-part-1/README.md

 fastq-dump --split-e SRR6475892.sra   #We did paired-end sequencing so you will need to split them using this command ls                                    #see the files you created
 ```

+You can find out more about fastq files here: https://en.wikipedia.org/wiki/FASTQ_format

 &nbsp;
 ## LQ3
 **How many reads are there in your fastq file(s)?
 Report the number and the command.**